ngshukun/Set-up-architecture/README.md

-In this architecture, there are 2 ways to access the application Public access and Admin access.
+In this architecture, there are 2 ways to access the application
+1. Public access, and
+2. Admin access.

 Public access:
 When user first access the website, traffic manager will first direct the traffic to the primary region, where it will first encountered a firewall to accept only https (port 443) incoming request.